lucastle6969/comp371/README.md

 Using Clion, you should be able to open the project and press the green play button to run the program.

+*Note, dependencies will be downloaded and built from source the first time, so you will need to wait several minutes.*

 For more details see [CLion Setup](#markdown-header-clion-project-setup).

 ## Expected Output